 - Moonsong Malamute Rescue – This is another rescue affiliated with the Alaskan Malamute Assistance League (AMAL), a national rescue organization.
 They rescue stray or surrendered Alaskan Malamutes and mixed breeds or “Malanuffs” from Idaho, Utah, Nevada, Wyoming, and Montana.

 For more information on Alaskan Malamute adoption, you can visit the Alaskan Malamute Club of America (AMCA)’s website.

 Owning a large dog like an Alaskan Malamute also requires a large budget.
 However, there are situations when you need to cut down on finances to save for other expenses.

 To help you keep the pet costs to a minimum, here are some money-saving tips for Alaskan Malamute ownership:

 - Refrain from buying cheap products.
 While this may seem counterintuitive, buying cheap items for your Alaskan Malamute can cost you more in the long run.
 Since they can break easily, you have to buy them more frequently.
 Expensive but high-quality products have a longer lifespan, so you won’t need to replace them as often.

 - Adopt don’t shop.
 Adopting from a shelter or rescue is the most practical alternative to buying a puppy from a breeder.
-If you look hard enough, you can find shelters that offer them for free.
+If you look hard enough, you can find shelters that offer dogs for free.
 However, make sure that you are adopting a healthy Alaskan Malamute to avoid expensive vet bills.

 - Keep your dog healthy.
 Since Alaskan Malamutes are prone to several health problems, keeping them in the best health condition is essential.
 In this way, you can avoid paying for pricey vet consultations and treatment.
 Investing in pet insurance is also advised.